Blursoft - Working Capital Solutions USA logo

 Blursoft operates as a financial marketplace and lending solutions provider targeting small business owners who face rejection from traditional lenders due to poor credit histories or lack of credit ratings.
 The company was founded to address a gap in the lending market where conventional banks apply stringent standards that exclude viable small businesses, particularly those affected by economic downturns like COVID-19.
 Blursoft positions itself as an alternative to traditional financial institutions by leveraging fintech to democratize access to business capital.

-Blursoft offers a diverse product lineup including merchant cash advances (MCA), short-term business loans, equipment financing, collateralized loans, business lines of credit, and specialized funding for contractors, start-ups, and gig economy workers like Uber drivers.
-The company markets itself as having access to multiple lending partners rather than being a direct lender, functioning as a marketplace that matches borrowers with appropriate financing solutions.
+Blursoft offers a diverse product lineup including merchant cash advances (MCA), short-term business loans, equipment financing, collateralized loans, business lines of credit, and listed funding for contractors, start-ups, and gig economy workers like Uber drivers.
+The company markets itself as having access to multiple lending partners rather than being a direct lender, functioning as a marketplace that connects borrower inquiries to appropriate financing solutions.
 Their stated focus is on borrowers with bad or no credit who cannot qualify through conventional means.

 The company differentiates itself by specifically targeting underserved segments including sole proprietors, contractors with minimal credit history, new business owners, and gig economy participants.
 Blursoft emphasizes speed, accessibility, and the removal of traditional lending barriers.
 Their product variety suggests they attempt to serve multiple business scenarios rather than a single loan type.